joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 ### Make a simple DHCP IP acquisition

-After all the previous steps, we should have the LWIP stack ready to use, so we can make a simple application that will start the stack and configure the interface to acquire a dynamic IP.
-For this we gonna copy the [ethernet.h](https://github.com/joaomariolago/stm32h5-zenoh-lwip-demo/tree/master/firmware/Core/Inc/LWIP/App/ethernet.h) to `firmware/Core/Inc/LWIP/App/ethernet.h` and [ethernet.c](https://github.com/joaomariolago/stm32h5-zenoh-lwip-demo/tree/master/firmware/Core/Src/LWIP/App/ethernet.c) to `firmware/Core/Src/LWIP/App/ethernet.c`.
+After completing the previous steps, the LWIP stack should be ready to use.
+We can now create a simple application to start the stack and configure the interface to acquire a dynamic IP address.
+To do this, copy [ethernet.h](https://github.com/joaomariolago/stm32h5-zenoh-lwip-demo/tree/master/firmware/Core/Inc/LWIP/App/ethernet.h) to `firmware/Core/Inc/LWIP/App/ethernet.h` and [ethernet.c](https://github.com/joaomariolago/stm32h5-zenoh-lwip-demo/tree/master/firmware/Core/Src/LWIP/App/ethernet.c) to `firmware/Core/Src/LWIP/App/ethernet.c`.

-After that we can add the following code to the `firmware/Core/Src/app_freertos.c` file:
+Then, add the following code to the `firmware/Core/Src/app_freertos.c` file:

 ```diff
 /* Private includes ----------------------------------------------------------*/